What is the

 whether a primer coat is needed, coverage per gallon and recommended

-number of coats.
 Use the information below for an estimate of the

 total square feet of your swimming pool’s interior.

-The correct formula is approx. since pools most
+This formula is approximate since pools most

 likely have many round corners and steps, but should work for